cakephp/docs/en/migrations.rst

 .. versionadded:: cakephp/migrations 1.5.2

-    Camelizing the file name of the initial migration was introduced in v1.5.2 of the `migrations plugin <https://github.com/cakephp/migrations/>`_.
-This version of
+    Camelizing the name of the migration file was introduced in v1.5.2 of the `migrations plugin <https://github.com/cakephp/migrations/>`_.
+This version
-    the plugin is only available with a release of CakePHP >= to 3.1.
+    of the plugin is only available with a release of CakePHP >= to 3.1.
+Prior to this version of the plugin the migration name would be in the underscore form: 20160121164955_create_products.php.

 The command above line will generate a migration file that resembles::